Home Tutorials How to Automatically Switch Tabs in Chrome?

 • In this tabbed browsing setting, select Always switch to the new tabs when they are created.

-• After that click Ok for the process to be completed.
+• After that click OK for the process to be completed.

 Switching between tabs in Firefox